nitishk99/GS230699_Nitish_Kumar/README.md

 ## Styling

-The project uses Material-UI for styling.
+The project uses Material-UI (MUI) for styling.
 Custom styles are defined in separate style files such as `AddNewDatatyles.ts`, `LeftMenuStyles.ts`, `NavbarStyles.ts`, `SkuStyles.ts`, and `StoreStyles.ts`.

 ## Data Grid